dfki-ric/CoBaIR/README.md

 CoBaIR is a python lib for **Co**ntext **Ba**sed **I**ntention **R**ecognition.
 It provides the means to infer an intention from given context.
 An intention is a binary value e.g. `repair pipe` that can either be present or not.
 Only one intention can be present at a time.
-Context on the otherhand is can have multiple discrete instantiations e.g. `weather:sunny|cloudy|raining`.
+Context on the otherhand can have multiple discrete instantiations e.g. `weather:sunny|cloudy|raining`.
 If context values are continuous, discretizer functions can be used to create discrete values.
 From the infered intention in a HRI scenario the robot can perform corresponding actions to help the human with a specific task.